|

 what so ever and will need some scratch building, especially on the

+interior areas.
 The resin material itself appears to be free of

 bubbles, is light gray in color and is not excessively brittle.
 I did not